endpointmanager/networkusage-powershell/README.md

 (Derived from NetworkInformation.GetConnectionProfiles())

 ### Get-ConnectivityIntervals
-Gets the cost information for the connection.
+Gets a list of ConnectivityInterval objects, which indicate the timestamp for when the network connection began, and a time-span for the duration of that connection.
-(Derived from ConnectionProfile.GetConnectionCost())
+(Derived from ConnectionProfile.GetConnectivityIntervalsAsync(DateTimeOffset, DateTimeOffset, NetworkUsageStates))

 ### Get-DataPlanStatus
 Gets the current status of the data plan associated with the connection.